 I not only educate my clients on the process and practice of ERISA claims, my team also sends routine updates and provides our clients copies of important documents and correspondence.

 Most clients appreciate these quick updates.
 Even if nothing has progressed, I want my clients to know that we are still on the case for them.
 There’s a lot of waiting – on the insurer’s decision or a judge’s decision – and we know it can be hard on a client to wait in silence.

 4. The client part of the process:

 Clients hire disability attorneys to fight for them, which I do.
 But, I give them a voice in the outcome.
 In the administrative appeal, they are heard and have a personal voice in the form of a Declaration, which my office discusses and helps to prepare.
 Iin litigation, the client decides what route we take whether it is accepting a certain settlement offer, or moving forward with an administrative trial.
 They make the final decision.

 I and my staff have worked for many years with people who are dealing with disabilities.
 We know that it can be stressful and frustrating for someone who wants to either get well or get the help they need for taking care of their long-term disabilities.

 We understand the struggles you may be going through: the change of status, the change in life-style, and your struggles to maintain a positive outlook.
 We sympathize and want to be part of the solution, not another problem.

-Are you working with the best disability attorney possible?
+Are you working with the best ERISA disability attorney possible?
 If you’re working with someone and they’re not measuring up, give us a call.
-If you’re still looking for a long-term disability or ERISA attorney, we’d like to show you directly why we are one of the best.
+If you’re still looking for a long-term disability ERISA attorney, we’d like let you experience why we are one of the best.

 This isn’t a comprehensive list of what our clients need, can expect and receive from me and my team.
-If you don’t see something or if you have questions about the realistic potential of your case, you can call us 24/7, any time, day or night at 855-837-5333 for immediate help.
+If you don’t see something or if you have questions about the realistic potential of your case, you can call us 24/7, any time, day or night at 855-837-5333.